docknetwork/react-native-sdk/docs/getting-started.md

-# Dock Wallet SDK
+# Truvera Wallet SDK

-This guide walks you through the process of setting up the Dock Wallet SDK, creating a wallet, managing decentralized identifiers (DIDs), adding credentials, and verifying them.
+This guide walks you through the process of setting up the Truvera Wallet SDK, creating a wallet, managing decentralized identifiers (DIDs), adding credentials, and verifying them.

 ## Installation